ENSpunks/LLC/Introduction.md

 <b>RR BAYC:</b>

 RR-BAYC is an example of a project that did not use a legal entity to protect the people involved.
-They got sued by Yuga Labs individually for approximately $2M in profits from alleged trademark infringment, but the value of the judgement exceeded alleged revenues by $7M including attorneys fees and costs.
+Whatever anyones opinion about the case or the parties, the defendants were sued by Yuga Labs individually for approximately $2M in profits from alleged trademark infringment.
+Yuga ended up with a judgement that exceeded the alleged revenues by $7M, because there was no legal entity protecting them, Yuga can persue that $7M deficieny against the defendants personally, where an LLC might have limited their liability and protected their personal assets.

-### Budget/Milestones:
+### BUDGET/MILESTONES:

 Using the $500 1st place prize from the Webhash Buildathon as an inital budget for my project I completed the following: